Sean Penn: Ukraine

-Penn spent time in Ukraine filming a documentary about the ongoing 2022 Russian invasion of Ukraine.
+In 2022, Penn visited Ukraine to film a documentary about the Russian invasion of that country.
 Penn attended press briefings in Kyiv, met with officials and spoke to journalists and military personnel about the Russian invasion.
-On February 25, 2022, Penn stated: "If we allow it [Ukraine] to fight alone, our soul as America is lost."
-He also praised the response from the Ukrainian government and its citizens.
-When attempting to leave the country, Penn and his team abandoned their car and walked with their luggage for miles to the Polish border.
+On February 25, 2022, Penn said, "If we allow it [Ukraine] to fight alone, our soul as America is lost."

+Penn also praised the response from the Ukrainian government and its citizens.
+As Penn and his team prepared to leave Ukraine, they abandoned their car and walked with their luggage for miles to the Polish border.
 Russia is sanctioning Penn over his Ukraine support.

-During a visit to Kyiv in November 2022, Penn lent an Oscar statuette to President Zelenskyy.
-Penn said to the President, "This is for you.
-It's just a symbolic silly thing. [...]
-When you win, bring it back to Malibu."
-On the same occasion, the President awarded Penn the Ukrainian Order of Merit.
+In Kyiv in November 2022, Penn lent an Oscar statuette to President Zelenskyy, saying, "This is for you.
+It's just a symbolic silly thing...When you win, bring it back to Malibu."
+Zelensky, in turn, awarded Penn the Ukrainian Order of Merit.